MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 (near 1.0) then most students will not try to be a tutor because it is too difficult to get a student to achieve that good results.

 ## How to speak about it

-I would like to call this model MOOT (Martins One-on-One Tutoring model).
+I would like to call this model MOOT (Martins One-on-One Tutoring model :-) ).
 It is parameterized with two variables, $\theta_1$ and $\theta_2$.

 I think $MOOT(\theta_1=0.2, \theta_2=25\%)$ would be a good possibility to